chrisburnell/chrisburnell.com/src/posts/articles/2020-11-23-time-to-cache-up.md

 ---------

-Thanks for following along—I hope you enjoyed this tutorial and found it helpful to your [Eleventy](https://www.11ty.dev/) project!
+Thanks for following along—I hope you enjoyed this tutorial and found it helpful to your [Eleventy](https://www.11ty.dev/) project, whether it be in joining the [IndieWeb](https://indieweb.org/), adding/caching webmentions to your website, or adding a popular collection as I’ve shown above!

 I’m positive there are some optimisations that could be made here, and I’m more than happy to hear them!
 Let me know with a reply or even [send me a pull request]({{ author.urls.github_repo }}).